mindspore-ai/docs/docs/mindspore/source_en/migration_guide/migrator_with_tools.md

 #### Three Basic Conditions for Network Comparison

-> Note: This is only a brief description.
-For detailed steps see the example of the semi-automatic Verification scheme.
+> Only a brief description is given here, and detailed steps can be found in the example of the semi-automatic validation scheme.

 There are three conditions that need to be met before PyTorch and MindSpore network comparison can be performed: